HeNightPorter/Digital-Twin-Driven-Condition-Monitoring-for-Gas-Pipeline-Network/README.md

 # Digital-Twin-Driven-Condition-Monitoring-for-Gas-Pipeline-Network
-Experimental data and 3-D models for our paper
+Experimental data and 3-D models for this paper